elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
+  * The Modix instructions do not list the twelve M5 Nylon Washers used as spacers for the heater box.
   * I revisited this step when tightening screws in Part 2 Step 15, careful to use right angle squares.
 Slight imperfections in the angles can make the printer less accurate.
   * Quantities of T-Nuts and 5M 12mm Screws are not accurate in the instructions.
 <center>